pilotmoon/PopClip-Extensions/README-beta.md

 In a Key Press action, PopClip will simulate a key press, or sequence of presses, as if it was performed by the user.

-A Key Press action is defined by the presence of a `key combo` field.
+A Key Press action is defined by the presence of a `key combo` field, as follows:

 | Key         | Type   | Description                                                                                                                                      |
 | ----------- | ------ | ------------------------------------------------------------------------------------------------------------------------------------------------ |